Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Details of Baseline Comparisons

 \section{Details of Baseline Comparisons}

 \paragraph{Baseline Experiment Details.} We provide additional details of the experiment settings of the baselines.
 For the sake of fair comparison, we set up augmented versions of the baselines D$^2$NeRF \cite{d2nerf} and HyperNeRF \cite{park2021hypernerf}, whereby we replace their COLMAP \cite{Schonberger_2016_colmap} camera poses with the iPad Pro's camera poses provided by ARKit - the same camera poses used to initialize the root-body transforms $\mathbf{G}^{t}_{0}$ of our method's background model.
-We also compared our method to the depth-supervised variants of HyperNeRF and D$^2$NeRF, which contain the same depth loss used in our method with a loss weight of $\lambda_\textrm{depth} = 0.1$ for experiments on all sequences.
-We empirically observe that using a higher weight on the depth loss significantly deteriorates the visual quality of the baseline methods' rendered appearance.

-As was done for our method, before training, we scale the ground-truth depth measurements and the translation component of the ARKit camera poses by a scaling factor of 0.2; after training, we scale both the ground-truth and rendered depth back to the original metric space and compute the evaluation metrics at a resolution of 480 $\times$ 360.
-All of the other baseline hyperparameters were kept the same by default.
+We also compare our method to depth-supervised variants of HyperNeRF and D$^2$NeRF, which uses the same losses and hyperparameters as the raw baselines, with the exception of an additional depth loss with weight $\lambda_\textrm{depth} = 0.1$.
+We empirically observe that using a higher depth-loss weight significantly deteriorates the baseline methods' rendered appearance.
+As was done for our method, before training, we scale the ground-truth depth measurements and the translation component of the ARKit camera poses by a scaling factor of 0.2; after training, we scale both the ground-truth and rendered depth back to the original metric space and compute the evaluation metrics at 480 $\times$ 360 resolution.